magmaindia/docs/docs/OAI_5gCore/smf/smf.rst

 * At first, SMF registers with the NRF to locate the other Network Functions in the network.
 If the user wants to access 5G data facilities, it has to setup a PDU session with the network.
 UE sends PDU session establishment requests to the Core Network i.e. to the AMF.
 Then, AMF chooses the best SMF in the network to maintain its session-related information.

-* On selecting the best SMF, it requests the SMF to create an SM context.
+* After selecting the best SMF, it requests the SMF to create an SM context.
 SMF retrieves SM subscription data from the UDM and generates an SM context.
 After that, SMF starts the N4 session establishment procedure with the UPF and setup default values for session-related parameters.
 Then, SMF sends the session information to the gNB and UE via AMF to establish default PDU Session values.

 .. image:: photos/smf1.png
   :alt: Alternative text